 9. Photo Contest

 Now, all you have to do is offer them a more fun way of doing so in your booth.
-You can put up the photos on a screen and have attendees choose the best among them.
+You can put up the photos on a screen or board as an entry into a contest.
+Have them email their photos to you and print them out from your phone to a portable printer.

 For a start, a nice backdrop and a few props can go a long way.
 Just have them customized as per your company’s particulars so that the participants take your brand with them wherever they go with the snapshots.